Skip to content

 Santo Niño Basilica is the oldest Roman Catholic church in the Philippines, built in 1565.
 The legend says that it was erected on the very spot where the Portuguese traveller Ferdinand Magellan found the image of Santo Niño de Cebú (Child Jesus).

-The architects were the Augustinian monk Andrés de Urdaneta in cooperation with Fray Diego de Herrera.
+The architects were the Augustinian monk Andrés de Urdaneta, who collaborated with Fray Diego de Herrera.
 The original building could not withstand the test of time, so it was extensively rebuilt in the 18th century, as it has come down to this day.

 In 1965, Pope Paul VI declared the church a basilica.
-Basilica is kind of a status rank more than anything else.
-It is to say that this place holds a special spiritual and historical importance, and this status is given by the Pope.
+A basilica is more of a status rank than anything else.
+It means that this place holds a special spiritual and historical importance, and the Pope gives it this status.

 Puerto Princesa Underground River